-\prclm{Theorem}{distpntsThm}{Let $X$ be obtained by blowing up 6 distinct points of \pr2.
+\begin{thm} Let $X$ be obtained by blowing up 6 distinct points of \pr2.
 Let $E_0$, $E_1$, $\ldots$, $E_6$ be the corresponding exceptional configuration.
-Let $F$ be a nef divisor.
-Then $\mu_F$ has maximal rank.}
+Let $F$ be a nef divisor on $X$.
+Then $\mu_F$ has maximal rank. \end{thm}

+{\em Proof}.
 We first consider the two extremes.
 If no line contains three of the points and no conic contains all 6, then the result follows by \cite{refFi}.
 This is the case in which the points are general.
 If all 6 points are on a conic, the result follows by Theorem 3.1.2 of \cite{refFreeRes}.
 Note also that if 4 or more of the points are on a line, then all 6 are on a conic.

 So now we are reduced to considering the case that some line contains three points, but no line contains 4 or more of the points and no conic contains all 6.
+Thus $\hbox{neg}(X)$ consists only of classes of the form $L-E_{i_1}-E_{i_2}-E_{i_3}$, hence $\hbox{neg}(X) =\C N$.
 If there is more than one line that contains three of the points, then any two such lines must share a point (otherwise all 6 points would lie on the two lines, which is a conic).